 This error occurs when you launch an application and it fails due to the corruption of some system files required to run the application flawlessly.
 As system files are program files, anything that modifies them may cause corruption.
 You might encounter the Bad Image, Error Status 0xc0000020 error message due to one or more (but not limited to) of the following known causes;

 Regardless of the software in question, the fix applies to all.

 If you’re faced with this Bad Image, Error Status 0xc0000020 issue, you can try our recommended solutions below in no particular order and see if that helps to resolve the issue.

 - Run System Restore

-- Run the Windows 10 Fresh Start process.
+- Run the Windows Fresh Start or Reset This PC process

 Let’s take a look at the description of the process involved in relation to each of the listed solutions.